adrianfdzm/HadoopExamples/README.md

 * **partitioner/TotalOrderV1**: It shows how to order a wordcount file by the number of occurrences.
 Hadoop orders the output of each reduce task but we want the output of all reduce task to be ordered (part-r-00000 registers < part-r-00001 registers < part-r-00002 registers < ...).
 This job shows an ugly solution for a 2 reduce tasks job
 * **partitioner/TotalOrderV2**: Try to solve the same problem exposed above but this time Hadoop ```Sampler``` and ```TotalOrderPartitioner``` classes are used
 * **ReduceSideJoin**: Performs a join between two datasets using ```MultipleInputs``` to set a different ```Mapper``` class for each dataset.
 They map fucntion writes as key the value of the join key field, so results are grouped by the framework in the reduce phase
+* **inputformat/SentenceInputFormat**: This example depicts how to override the way in which Map tasks read the data from the input.
+Instead of reading a text file line by line, ```SentenceInputFormat``` splits the input in sentences sending each sentence as input record to each ```map``` function call
+* **inputformat/NGramCount**: Use ```SentenceInputFormat``` to count N-Grams occurrences in text files.
+N-Gram size (N) is an argument for the process and passed to map function throug job configuration

 ##Wordcount
 Basic example of MapReduce job.
 Map split lines into words that are writen as key.
 Punctuation marks are not taken into account